Umuoji people: Origin myth

-From the various accounts on the origin of the three towns, the name of Okolie Otie, an itinerant trader from Arochukwu, appears a common denominator in the origin legends of the people.
-What appears to be significantly but regrettably missing from the various accounts, seems to be the name of the mother of the progenitors of the three communities.
+From the various accounts on the origin of the three towns, the name of Okolie Otie, an itinerant trader from Arochukwu, appears as a common denominator in the origin legends of the people.
+What appears to be significantly but regrettably missing from the various accounts, seems to be the n iname of the mother of the progenitors of the three communities.

-Few observations are however pertinent to these accounts.
-One is that as far as the Arochukwu connection is concerned, striking flaws are apparent which calls for further investigation and reassessment.
-As noted by Ekpunobi (1998), “the story is an attempt by local historians to link Umuoji with the once famous Arochukwu trading expedition”.
-This position is borne out by the fact that as of present, there is not yet any evidence of Aro-Abatete-Umuoji-Nkpor connection either in their usages, customs, or traditions.
+However, a few observations are pertinent to these accounts.
+One is that, as far as the Arochukwu connection is concerned, striking flaws are apparent, which calls for further investigation and reassessment.
+As noted by Ekpunobi (1998), "the story is an attempt by local historians to link Umuoji with the once-famous Arochukwu trading expedition."
+This position is borne out by the fact that, as of present, there is not yet any evidence of Aro-Abatete-Umuoji-Nkpor connection either in their usages, customs, or traditions.